2020PB/police-brutality/reports/Oregon.md

 ### Federal agents use explosive munitions to clear protesters | July 15th

-Footage shows U.S. Marshals using a variety of munitions (tear gas, flashbangs, pepper balls) to clear protesters from the street.
+Footage shows U.S. Marshals using a variety of munitions (tear gas, flashbangs, pepper balls) to clear protesters from the street and through Chapman and Lownsdale Squares.
 In the second link, protesters are behind makeshift barricades, but in the first and third, they are just in the street.

 tags: less-lethal, pepper-ball, protester, shoot, stun-grenade, tear-gas

 id: or-portland-74

-geolocation:
+geolocation: 45.5157288,-122.6774829

 **Links**